Father James Mitchell: Other Media

-Mitchell appears on Dark Side of the Ring episode for Chris Kanyon in 2021.
+Mitchell appears on Dark Side of the Ring episode for Chris Kanyon in 2021 and for The Renegade in August 2026.

 Personal life

 While working for TNA, Mitchell also sang at approximately ten shows a week at resorts in Florida.
 His act consisted of songs by Frank Sinatra and Tony Bennett, in addition to songs akin to The Blues Brothers and The Memphis Horns.
 He also hosted open karaoke events at the resorts, on a weekly basis.

 Mitchell appears on the Insane Clown Posse song "Ride the Tempest", from their album The Tempest.
 He performs a carnival barker-style introduction to the song, featuring the signature laughter of his Sinister Minister gimmick.